 Netflix sees the U.S. IP address and allows the user to binge their buns off.

 But, unfortunately, Netflix has become particularly adept in the past few years at detecting VPN usage by users from outside licensed countries.

-Netflix’s particular set of skills has frustrated a large number of VPN providers, to the point where they have given up on offering Netflix access to their users – even the providers that have not given up are almost always slow to react when Netflix blocks their IPs.
+Netflix’s particular set of skills has frustrated a large number of VPN providers, to the point where they have given up on offering Netflix access to their users – and even the providers that have not given up are almost always slow to react when Netflix detects their IPs.
 This is particularly true of providers who have limited resources.

 Luckily for VPN users, there are still providers who keep the tunnels to Netflix open and do an excellent job of responding promptly when Netflix blocks access.
 The best of these providers is NordVPN.